-If you run a restaurant or a store that offers local delivery your customers may not want to open the door to receive the delivery.
-With social distancing, customers may be weary about opening the door to a delivery driver.
+Suppose you run a restaurant or a store that offers local delivery.
+Your customers may not want to open the door to receive the delivery.
+With social distancing, customers may be wary about opening the door to a delivery driver.

 This plugin gives a small checkbox just before the Place Order button at checkout that asks customers if they would like their order left at the door.

-This is a very simple plugin with a sole purpose of allowing website owners a quick way to add a COVID-19 notice to their website.
-This free plugin is intended to provide a stop-gap solution, and does not attempt to compete with more full-featured “banner” plugins.
+This is a straightforward plugin with the sole purpose of allowing website owners a quick way to add a COVID-19 notice to their website.
+This free plugin is intended to provide a stop-gap solution and does not attempt to compete with more full-featured “banner” plugins.

-Gives you the power to manage Zoom Meetings, check reports and create users from your WordPress dashboard.
-While security concerns are in the news, I'm not worried in that the information I share is not specific or sensitive data.
+It gives you the power to manage Zoom Meetings, check reports, and create users from your WordPress dashboard.
+So while security concerns are in the news, I'm not worried that the information I share is not specific or sensitive data.
 (That is unless you want to learn about WordPress.)